xavierdms/Instagramme/README.md

 - [x] The current signed in user is persisted across app restarts.
 - [x] User can take a photo, add a caption, and post it to "Instagram".

-The following **additional** features are implemented:

-- [x] Shows toast on login error and post success
-- [x] Styled login/signup screens to look like Instagram gradient screens

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: